 • Foreword by Karl Mikolka, former Oberbereiter at the Spanish Riding School and former Brazilian Dressage Olympic Team Coach.

 A signed 8" x 10" print by Bonnie Hodges is available for $15.98 USD.

 Louis Seeger was an important 19th century German equestrian figure.
 He was the son of a court horseman in the service of Prince Heinrich von Preussen (Prussia), the brother of King Friedrich II.
 Seeger attended the Spanish Riding School in Vienna and studied under Max Ritter von Weyrother.
 After his stint at the Spanish Riding School, he owned the first private riding school in Berlin, Seegershof.
 Seeger was a board member of the Berlin Racing Club and was also awarded the gold medal of honor.
 He was an outspoken opponent of Francois Baucher's "Nouvelle methode."

-Cynthia Hodgesm, J.D., LL.M., M.A. is an attorney located in Edmonds, Washington.
+Cynthia F. Hodges, J.D., LL.M., M.A. is an attorney located in Edmonds, Washington.
 Cynthia has an LL.M. in Environmental and Natural Resources Law, a Juris Doctor, and a B.A. and M.A. in Germanic Studies.
 Cynthia has written a number of animal law papers, has won a couple of legal writing awards, and was the former Assistant Editor for Michigan State University College of Law: Animal Law Center.
-Cynthia has also translated two books on horse-training theory from German to English, and has written a number of articles on horse training.
-Please see About Cynthia for more information and visit her site on Classical Dressage.
+Cynthia is now attorney at Washington Animal Law, PLLC.